wanescript/middleware_testing/README.md

-Practicing writing middleware and getting use to organizing files, to avoid a lot of extra clutter.
+Practicing writing middleware and getting use to organizing files with node.js and express.
+Experimenting brainstorming ideals.